Renji-XD/ttu-whispersync/README.md

 ### Card updates are not working on android

 -   Make sure to have AnkiconnectAndroid 1.14 (or higher) installed - previous versions are not supporting the required apis for updates

+### Exported covers have a different file extension

+-   Your browser may not support creating images in the requested format and therefore fallbacked to the png image format

 ### What is the bookmark functionality